pcphysclub/pcphysclub.github.io/content/index.md

 title: Home
 ---

 The Physics Club aims to foster an interest in physics while providing a welcoming community with various resources for those already involved in the subject.
-We have presentations on a variety of topics in the physics world, conduct demonstrations that highlight concepts not covered in a traditional physics class, host review sessions for unit tests and AP exams, and host competitions including training sessions.
+We have presentations on a variety of topics in the physics world, conduct demonstrations that highlight concepts not covered in a standard physics class, host review sessions for unit tests and AP exams, and host competitions including training sessions.

 ## Handouts